SKMC Office of Continuing Medical Education

 Jefferson's Department of Medicine is dedicated to the highest standards of excellence in patient care, research and education.
 The Department consists of physicians specially trained in primary care as well as subspecialties.

-1st Annual Diabetes Symposium:
+3rd Annual Diabetes Symposium: New Advances and Trends

 Nationally, diabetes affects 25.8 million people or 8.3% of the US population.
 Diabetes is the seventh leading cause of death in the US and a major cause of cardiovascular disease.
 Improving patients' outcomes requires a multifaceted approach, starting with individualized glycemic control, appropriate selection of therapies and management of various comorbid conditions, such as hypertension, dyslipidemia and obesity.

-The 1st Annual Diabetes Symposium: New Advances and Innovations has been specifically designed for practicing endocrinologists, primary care physicians, family physicians, nurse practitioners, physician assistants, certified diabetes educators, dietitians, nurses and trainees.
-This CME conference offers a unique setting of keynote lectures and panel discussions with nationally/internationally renowned experts in the field.
+The 3rd Annual Diabetes Symposium has been specifically designed for practicing endocrinologists, primary care physicians, family physicians, nurse practitioners, physician assistants, certified diabetes educators, dietitians, nurses and trainees.
+This CME conference offers a unique setting of keynote lectures, mini symposia targeting specific topics and panel discussions with nationally/internationally renowned experts in the field.

-The ultimate goal of the 1st Annual Diabetes Symposium: New Advances and Innovations is to provide a unique educational and learning experience to practitioners, allowing them to improve the delivery of care for diabetic patients.
+The ultimate goal of the 3rd Annual Diabetes Symposium is to provide a unique educational and learning experience to practitioners, allowing them to improve the delivery of care for diabetic patients.